Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-quota list:

       stackato quota list
-        List the available quota definitions.
+        List the available quota plans.
 This is a Stackato 3 specific command.

         .. raw:: html